Jamtt/Codewords/Week 2/Readme.md

 ## Animal Crossing

 We continued our Brief 2 with part 3 of the book being given to us.
-Our group decided to test out our virtual space and test the waters for any limitations of possible hurdles to come our way.
-Those included getting everyone together as Animal Crossings way of connecting users was slow and clunky and the limitations with recording being 30 seconds per clip and it being recorded backwards in time.
+Our group decided to test out our virtual for any limitations or possible hurdles to come our way.
+Those included getting everyone together as Animal Crossing's way of connecting users was slow and clunky and the limitations with recording being 30 seconds per clip aswell as being recorded backwards in time.
 Nevertheless we still managed to all get together!
 To view what virtual spaces other students chose click [here](https://docs.google.com/presentation/d/1c1KexKLj99n7Z-FLky9NW8Zqkgk1uo2tdibFXJoCwYc/edit#slide=id.p).
+This is a gif of us all together on Roby's island testing recording and movement.

 ![](Animalcrossing.gif)